murdinc/crusher/README.md

 > Configuration Management Tool

 ## Intro
 **crusher** is a minimalist configuration-management tool.
-It aims to provide as much of the flexibility of the available off-the-shelf options, with as little overhead as possible.
+It aims to provide much of the flexibility of the available off-the-shelf options, with as little overhead as possible.

 ## Requirements
 To use this tool, you must have the ability to ssh to a host, have permission to write to the servers temp directory, and run commands with elevated privileges.